KartikNarayanBhat/CodeQuest/Arrays/README.md

 - **O(1)** (excluding the result list).

 ____________________________________________________________________________________________________________________________________________________________________
-# Valid Sudoku — Java Solution
+# 4.Valid Sudoku — Java Solution
 Problem Statement:
 Determine if a given  **9×9 Sudoku board**  is valid.
 Only the  **filled cells**  need to be validated according to the rules: